 Pamela Anderson’s PETA ads are iconic, yet divisive.

-Fans can even order a box of vegan chocolates with Anderson’s ad printed on them, with all proceeds benefiting PETA.
+At the time, fans could even order a box of vegan chocolates with Anderson’s ad printed on them, with all proceeds benefiting PETA.

 Anderson has worked with PETA since the 1990s, and since then, she has appeared in many classic PETA campaigns.
 Though some have criticized Anderson and the organization for the risque nature of some of the ads, it’s hard to deny that they get people talking.